09 March 2025

 Awful.

-In the Sermon on the Plain, Jesus followed his positives with some negatives.
+In his Sermon on the Plain, Jesus follows his positives with some negatives.
 Unlike the Sermon on the Mount there is a parallel here.
-Jesus said the poor, the hungry, the crying, and the hassled are awesome; now he says the wealthy, the full, the laughing, and the praised are not.
-He used the Greek exclamation οὐαὶ/, which is actually a transliteration of the Hebrew אוֹי/oy… which means the same as it does in English: How sad.
+Jesus says the poor, the hungry, the crying, and the hassled are awesome; now he says the wealthy, the full, the laughing, and the praised are not.
+He used the Greek exclamation οὐαὶ/, which is actually a transliteration of the Hebrew and Aramaic אוֹי/oy… which means the same as it does in English: How sad.
 How awful.
 Woe.

 Me, I figured I’d just use a parallel English word to “awesome” which carries the same idea.